TomfromBerlin/bashrc/README.md

     $ source .bashrc
   ```

 `git` should be installed by default on your Linux box.
-If not, just type `sudo apt-get install git` (or according to your distribution's command) in the command line and press Enter.
+If not, just type `sudo apt-get install git` (replace apt-get according to your distribution's command, e.g. yum or dfn) in the command line and press Enter.

 If you leave it as it is, next time you start an interactive shell, the result looks like this (assuming you have [lolcat](/../../../../../TomfromBerlin/bashrc/wiki/Optional-Programs) installed):

 ![screenshot of the terminal output with logo](terminal_logo.jpg)

 _The logo does not appear every time you issue a command.
 That would be annoying.
-You can recall the logo at any time with the command `lolcat ~/.shellcfg/logos/raspberrypi`, or `cat ~/.shellcfg/logos/raspberrypi` for for grayscale output._
+You can recall the logo at any time with the command `lolcat ~/.shellcfg/logos/raspberrypi`, or `cat ~/.shellcfg/logos/raspberrypi` for grayscale output._

 If you don't want to see a logo, just rename or delete the file in the /.shellcfg/logos/ directory.
 If the file named "raspberry" does not exist (or `lolcat` can't be found), a small text-based intro with some system information is output.
 Then the result looks like this: